ziyi01/moomin_dinosaur/lab 1/README.md

 line 89,90 and 96-101 adjusts the time-info, processes it and stores the byte at the assigned address.

-## Assignment 4
+## Assignment 4 - delay
 - If the argument value in register $a0 is zero, which instructions in your subroutine are executed?
 How many times each?
 Why?

+The comparison is run between the argument and $0 which branches to the end.

-- If the argument value in register $a0 is zero, which instructions in your subroutine are executed?
+- If the argument value in register $a0 is -1, which instructions in your subroutine are executed?
 How many times each?
 Why?

+Same thing as if the register was zer0

-## Assignment 6
+## Assignment 6 - make
 - What is the effect of the assembler directive .global?
 Why is the directive particularly important in this assignment?

 Makes the subroutine (the one labeled) available to files outside of the one where it is defined.

-## Assignment 7
+## Assignment 7 - make install
 - When you move your code from the simulator to the lab-board, you have to change the value of the constant in the delay subroutine to get correct timing.
 Why?

 BECAUSE ITS A FUCKING CHIPKIT